armooo/cloudprint/README.rst

 Share your CUPS printers with google's cloud print.
 Works with linux and OS X.

+This software is a python implementation of a cloud print connector.
+Unlike Google's linux connector, it does not require chrome to be installed on the server.

 Requires
 ---------------------------------------------------
 python 2.6 or 2.7